 1783 - 1858

-Son of Sir William Fitzherbert (1748-1791) and Sarah Perrin (m.
+Sir Henry Fitzherbert was son of Sir William Fitzherbert (1748-1791) and Sarah Perrin (m.
 14/10/1777 in London).
-Heir of his uncle William Philip Perrin (an absentee) who had inherited Forrest, (Westmoreland), Vere (Vere); Blue Mountain (St Thomas-in-the-East) and Grange Hill (Portland) from his father in 1759.
+Henry was the heir of his uncle William Philip Perrin (an absentee) who had inherited Forrest, (Westmoreland), Vere (Vere), Blue Mountain (St Thomas-in-the-East), and Grange Hill (Portland) from his father in 1759.

-Sir Henry inherited from his brother Anthony Perrin Fitzherbert the 2nd bart., in 1798.
+Sir Henry inherited from his brother Anthony Perrin Fitzherbert, the 2nd bart., in 1798.

 William Fitzherbert, eldest son of Sir Henry Fitzherbert, married Annie, second daughter of the Hon.
 Sir Reynold Alleyne of Alleyne Dale Hall, in Barbados 20/02/1836.
 Sir William Fitzherbert 4th bart. (died 12/10/1896, will proved 16/02/1897 by Sir Richard Fitzherbert) left effects of £203168 9s 7d.